ankurdavra/Calculator/README.md

 You can visit https://localhost:8000/get-results for all the calculator operations in last 24 hours.

+This is API Endpoint https://localhost:8000/api/v1/get-results you can use it in Postman.

 You will be presented with a form that will allow you to enter two numbers and an operation.
 There is some validation on the number fields to ensure only integers are submitted.

 ## Running Unit Tests